- Faculty / Staff

-To send of a WolfSign envelope with the UNR campus license you will need dean, director, or department chair approval, and you must have an @unr.edu email address.
-Once you have the above items please Submit a Ticket with the approval attached in order to be added as a WolfSign sender.
-Once you have been approved as a sender you can login with your UNR email, then NetID and password at https://account.docusign.com/.
+To send a WolfSign envelope with the University of Nevada, Reno campus license you must have an @unr.edu email address.
+To request WolfSign sender rights, please Submit a Ticket.
+The ticket will route to your dean, director, or department chair for approval before the permissions can be granted.
+Once you have been granted sender rights you can login with your university email, then NetID and password at https://account.docusign.com/.

 NevadaBox (https://box.unr.edu) is a cloud file storage and sharing system for files hosted by Box.com.
 NevadaBox is the preferred method of cloud storage for collaboration outside of the University.

 Users will log into NevadaBox using their NetID and password, however, initial access to NevadaBox is different depending on your role at the University of Nevada.